Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 The UI for controlling the robot should look something like the following below.
 ![img.png](docs/res/ui-guide/screenshot-ui-display.png)
+If it doesn't have all or none of the components on the screen, it may because you need to load the perspective for it in RQT.
+You can do this by selecting the "Perspectives" option on the top and selecting the "wheeltec" option.

 ## UI Use
+The UI uses RQT.
 The main operation control UI is the component on the right.
-There are currently three states of operation within the UI: Manual teleop, Mapping and
+There are currently three states of operation within the UI: Manual teleop, Mapping and Navigation.
+Each of them can only be run while the robot is in its idle state.
-Navigation.
-Each of them can only be run while the robot is in its idle state. (not currently in any of the three state of operations)
+(not currently in any of the three state of operations)
 \
 \
 Currently the UI only allows for control using 2D mapping and navigation.